Eliminate Pain. Build a Strong, Healthy Back.

 The take home message is; DISCS HEAL.

-The more severe the herniation the more likely spontaneous regression is.
 Even if you have a disc herniation that doesn’t completely resolve on MRI you can still be pain-free.

 It’s likely your body does not completely heal small disc herniations because they are normal and not problematic.